rubenerd/rubenerd.com/content/post/2018/the-transamerica-pyramid.md

 Ironically, the [Pyramid of Khafre] is number four.
 That might take a bit longer to get to.

 [list of my favourite buildings]: https://rubenerd.com/omake/favourite-buildings/
+[Pyramid of Khafre]: https://en.wikipedia.org/wiki/Pyramid_of_Khafre "Wikipedia article on the Pyramid of Khafre"